 Leigh Phillips is a British-Canadian science journalist and commentator on European affairs whose work has appeared in Nature, the New Scientist, the Guardian, the Daily Telegraph, the New Statesman and Jacobin, among other outlets.
 Much of his writing lies at the crossroads of science, economics and politics, championing a progressive, democratic modernity against its critics right, left and green.

-His first book, Austerity Ecology & the Collapse-porn Addicts: A defence of growth, progress, industry and stuff, was published in 2015 by Zero Books.
-His follow-up, The People’s Republic of Walmart, is co-authored with Polish-Canadian economist Michal Rozworski, and will be published in autumn of 2016 from Verso.
+His first book, Austerity Ecology & the Collapse-porn Addicts: A defence of growth, progress, industry and stuff was published in 2015 by Zero Books.
+His follow-up, The People’s Republic of Walmart, co-authored with Polish-Canadian economist Michal Rozworski was published in March 2019 by Verso.

 ‘Phillips is a brilliant writer and an incisive scientific thinker with impeccable credentials in the science press… In this book — which is one of the most entertaining and furious reads about politics and climate you’re likely to read — he rails against the “austerity ecology” movement that calls for more labor-intensive processes, an end to the drive to increase material production, and a “simpler” life that often contains demands for authoritarian, technocratic rule, massive depopulation, and a return to medieval drudgery….
 Austerity Ecology marries incisive science writing, radical politics, and blazing prose.
 It’s an important book about climate, and an even more important book about the politics of doing something about the climate.’
 Cory Doctorow, BoingBoing